-As of the time I’m writing this (a few days before it will publish) I’ve been sick for nearly a month now.
+As of the time I’m writing this I’ve been sick for nearly a month now.
 It is difficult for people to understand, because when they see me, I seem fine.
 I don’t have a runny nose, and I don’t act different really.
 The problem is that I’ll eat – and it’ll hurt to eat, but that will subside.
 Then, when the food hits my intestines I am over run with waves of pain that stop me in my tracks.
 At first, what I ate seemed to matter a lot.
 Now, it seems like everything is just as painful.
-This all started with a bout of food poisoning, and I thought I was going to be over it in 5-7 days according to my doctor.
+This all started with a bout of food poisoning.
+I thought I was going to be better in 5-7 days according to my doctor.

 This morning when I woke up, I had a small breakfast and some water, and before I knew it, I had to fast (no food OR water 4 hours prior to the test.)
 Not eating was easy.
-Not drinking was difficult, but I managed it and was just looking forward to getting things over and done with.
+Avoiding fluids was much more difficult, but I managed it and was just looking forward to getting things over and done with.
 Not to mention, being dehydrated was making the pain worse.

 We got there, and I was just glad to be there.
 I just wanted this to be over and done with.
 We got up to the counter, I’m filling in my paperwork, and I see that I owe them nearly one thousand dollars up front.
-We talked to the woman and asked how that could be when we had prior approval, and she said we did have prior approval, but that there was a deductable.
+We talked to the woman and asked how that could be when we had prior approval?
+She said we did have prior approval, but that there was a deductible.
 Master’s insurance changed recently, so we think that this may have been added without notifying us.
 Simply, we can’t afford all that money up front, and they don’t do payment plans.
 We’re screwed.
 Well, we’re fine.
 I’m screwed.

 Master is really worried about me going back to work like this, but honestly, it looks like at least for now, this is going to be some weird kind of “new normal.”
 I’m going to just deal with it the best I can, and my intent is just to do what I do with a lot of other pain I have on a general basis.
 Pretend it doesn’t exist.